 Acknowledgement of Receipt

-I acknowledge that I have received and read a copy of the Code of Conduct and that I am responsible for comp pliance.
+I acknowledge that I have received and read a copy of the Code of Conduct and that I am responsible for compliance.

+Signature

-Signature Date
+Date

-&lt;sup>1.
-Governing documents include articles of incorporation, bylaws, policy manual, etc. Please address questions to the AAOA's President and/or Executive Director/CEO.
+1 Governing documents include articles of incorporation, bylaws, policy manual, etc. Please address questions to the AAOA's President and/or Executive Director/CEO.

-APPARENT AUTHORITY
+LEADERSHIP APPARENT AUTHORITY

-Purpose: This policy statement provides guidance concerning who is authorized to make public statements on behalf of or as a representative of the association and the manner in which such public statements should be handled.
+This policy statement provides guidance concerning who is authorized to make public statements on behalf of or as a representative of the association and the manner in which such public statements should be handled.
 It also provides guidance as to the distribution of documents or other information from the association by the board.